Best Golf Rain Gear 2023

 This is a tricky question to answer because different models vary in length of waterproof performance.
 Some models over time will stop repelling water and start absorbing it, and we have found this can be solved in some cases by just washing the rain gear.
 However this will not solve the issue for all models and as such you should make not of the warranty of the product, or invest in a new rain suit.

-We hope you enjoyed this guide on the best golf rain gear, and for more gear for bad weather check out our guides on the best golf umbrellas, best waterproof golf bags (opens in new tab) and best golf rain gloves (opens in new tab).
+We hope you enjoyed this guide on the best golf rain gear, and for more gear for bad weather check out our guides on the best golf umbrellas, best waterproof golf bags and best golf rain gloves.

 A golfer for most of his life, Sam is a Senior Staff Writer for Golf Monthly.

-Working with golf gear and equipment over the last five years, Sam has quickly built outstanding knowledge and expertise on golf products ranging from drivers, to balls, to shoes.
+Working with golf gear and equipment over the last six years, Sam has quickly built outstanding knowledge and expertise on golf products ranging from drivers, to balls, to shoes.

-Sam now spends most of his time testing and looking after golf gear content for the website.
-He also oversees all Tour player content as well.
+Sam now spends most of his time testing and looking after golf gear content for the website, whilst he is also responsible for all content related to golf apparel.

 Unfortunately, Sam is not a member of any club at the moment but regularly gets out on the golf course to keep up the facade of having a handicap of five.